hubvu/terraform-gke-ondat-demo/aks/README.md

 ### Using Ondat

-* Review the [Ondat Demo README.md](./../ondat/README.md) for an introduction to Ondat and its usage.
+* Review the [Ondat Demo README.md](./../ondat/README.md) for an overview of Ondat and its usage.

 ### Acknowledgements